Codetowp/dblogger/readme.txt

 Woocommerce, bbpress, Contact Form 7, Jetpack, Yoast SEO are fully supported.

 = Is there a step by step documentation for the theme = Yes.
-You can check this URL: https://dcrazed.com/docs/dblogger/
+You can check this URL: https://dcrazed.net/docs/dblogger/

 == Changelog ==

-= Upto 1.0.5 - Mar 24 2018 =
+= Upto 1.0.5 - Apr 10 2018 =
 * Bug fixing, style changes.
-* Added new Single post layout as per request.

 = 1.0.1 - Jan 20 2018 =
 * Minor Bugs and Customizer improvements.